Radiation enteropathy; Radiation-induced small bowel injury; Post-radiation enteritis

 - Nausea and vomiting

-Most of the time, these symptoms get better within 2 - 3 months after radiation treatment ends.
+Most of the time, these symptoms get better within 2 to 3 months after radiation treatment ends.
+However, the condition may occur months or years after radiation therapy.

 When symptoms become long-term (chronic), other problems may include: